Sherborne Abbey Church

 In the west wall of the north aisle is a round-headed Saxon doorway, made around 1050.

-Among the great and good buried within the present abbey are Sir Thomas Wyat (1503-1541), statesman in the court of Henry VIII.
+Among the great and good buried within the present abbey are Sir Thomas Wyat (1503-1541), a statesman in the court of Henry VIII.
 There is a very fine altar tomb to Sir John Horsey (c.
 1565), and worn medieval effigies to abbots dating back to the 12th century.

 Perhaps the finest tomb is that of John and Joan Leweston (1584), but the real star of the show is the vaulted ceiling, colourfully painted and exquisitely detailed.
 Wow!